FAQs

 What level of physical fitness is required for this course?

 It is recommended that you build up your physical fitness in the weeks preceding your time on the project.
-The heat and humidity can make walking and working in this environment difficult when you first arrive: 28°C (82°F) can feel like 40°C (110°F).
-Do not underestimate the heat – it is typically the most significant health and safety consideration.
+The heat and altitude can make walking and working in this environment difficult when you first arrive.
+Do not underestimate the heat and altitude – it is typically the most significant health and safety consideration.
 Having a good level of fitness before you arrive will make it easier for your body to acclimatize.

-Do I need visa to travel to Costa Rica?
+Do I need visa to travel to Nepal?

-In most cases, you do not need a visa to visit Costa Rica for this three week course.
+Yes, you need a visa to visit Nepal for this three week course.
+You can apply for a 30-say Tourist Visa when you arrive at the airport.
 Requirements are dependent on your citizenship and the intended length of stay passed the timeframe of this course.
 It is your responsibility to ensure you have the correct visa for your trip.
 Course faculty and staff are available to provide you guidance on this.
+You can learn more here:

-Most of your expenses (meals, water, cultural activities,) are covered in your tuition for this course, however you might want to have spending money for calling/SIM cards, bottled drinks, snacks, clothing, toiletries, souvenirs, etc. Allow for a budget of about $50 to $100 over the three weeks, depending on what you choose to spend.
+Most of your expenses (meals, water, cultural activities,) are covered in your tuition for this course, however you might want to have spending money for eSIM/SIM card, bottled drinks, snacks, clothing, toiletries, souvenirs, etc. Allow for a budget of about $50 to $100 over the three weeks, depending on what you choose to spend.

-Quepos is a busy coastal town with shops for buying all kinds of basic items such as snacks, toiletries, souvenir items, clothing, etc. However, you may not be able to find specific brands or other items locally, so come prepared.
+Pokhara is a city with shops for buying all kinds of basic items such as snacks, toiletries, souvenir items, clothing, etc. However, you may not be able to find specific brands or other items locally, so come prepared.

 It is advised to contact your bank and credit card company before flying and let them know you will be traveling.
 Some banks will block credit cards due to security reasons if illegal activity is suspected.

-For information about security issues in Costa Rica or other countries you are traveling to please see the following resources:
+For information about security issues in Nepal or other countries you are traveling to please see the following resources:

 Information for Canadians Abroad: